 You’ll also get business and employee debit cards so you can track your business spending more easily.

 With a Business Advantage Fundamentals Checking account, there is a $16 monthly fee.
-However, that fee will be waived in the following cases you meet of the following requirements each statement billing cycle:
+However, that fee will be waived if you meet one of the following requirements each statement billing cycle:

-- You maintain an combined average monthly balance of $5,000 or more
+- Maintain a $5,000 combined average monthly balance

-There are no fees for your first 200 transactions, including checks paid or deposited.
-After that, Bank of America will charge you $0.45 per item.
-For cash deposits, there’s no charge for the first $7,500.
-After that, there’s a $0.30 fee per $100 deposited.
+There are no fees for your first 200 teller transactions and checks.
 There are no excess transaction fees for certain transactions including debit card transactions, Remote Deposit Online, Bank of America ATM, or checks deposited through Mobile Check Deposit.

 2. Business Advantage Relationship Banking

-If your business is more established, you spend at least $2,500 per month on your business card, or maintain an average monthly balance of $15,000 or more, consider signing up for a Business Advantage Checking account.
+If your business is more established and you maintain an average monthly balance of $15,000 or more, consider signing up for a Business Advantage Checking account.

 You’ll get access to the Small Business Online Banking platform, and get business and employee debit cards to manage your spending.

-This business bank account has a simple fee structure: $29.95 per month.
-However, that fee will be waived if you meet one of the following requirements:
+This business bank account has a simple fee structure of $29.95 per month.
+However, that fee will be waived if you meet one of the following requirements each statement cycle: